HBica05/CryptoKeyGen/README.md

 # CryptoKeyGen
 CryptoKeyGen is a web-based application designed to generate strong and secure passwords based on user preferences.
 This README provides an overview of the application's functionality, features, and how to use it effectively.

+CryptoKeyGen is a user-friendly password generator web application designed to operate seamlessly across various screen sizes, from small mobile devices to larger desktop screens.
+Whether you're accessing it on your smartphone, tablet, or computer, CryptoKeyGen ensures a consistent and intuitive experience for generating strong and secure passwords.

 ## Features
+* Responsive Design: Adapts to different screen sizes to provide optimal usability.

 * Password Generation: Allows users to generate passwords of varying lengths (between 5 and 32 characters) with options to include special characters, capital letters, and numbers.

 * Password History: Maintains a history of generated passwords during the session, which persists across page reloads using localStorage.

 * User-Friendly Interface: Clean and responsive design with easy-to-understand form inputs and clear password output.

+* Clipboard Copy:  Easily copy generated passwords to your clipboard for immediate use.

 ## Getting started
 To use CryptoKeyGen, follow these steps: